Glossary

 Agency Commercial Mortgage-Backed Security (Agency CMBS): A type of mortgage-backed security that is secured by loans on commercial properties that are issued or guaranteed by Fannie Mae, Freddie Mac or Ginnie Mae, or another United States federal government-sponsored enterprise (GSE) or a United States federal government agency.

-Agency Residential Mortgage-Backed Securities (Agency RMBS): Agency RMBS are issued or guaranteed by the U.S. government or a government-sponsored enterprise (GSE), such as the Government National Mortgage Association (GNMA or Ginnie Mae), Federal National Mortgage Association (FNMA or Fannie Mae), and the Federal Home Loan Mortgage Corporation (Freddie Mac).
+Agency Residential Mortgage-Backed Securities (Agency RMBS): Securities issued or guaranteed by the U.S. government or a government-sponsored enterprise (GSE), such as the Government National Mortgage Association (GNMA or Ginnie Mae), Federal National Mortgage Association (FNMA or Fannie Mae), and the Federal Home Loan Mortgage Corporation (Freddie Mac).
 GNMA bonds are backed by the full faith and credit of the U.S. government and thus are free from default risk.
 While FNMA and Freddie Mac securities lack this same backing, the risk of default is negligible.

 Alpha: Measures the difference between a fund’s actual returns and its expected performance, given its level of risk (as measured by beta).
 A positive alpha figure indicates the fund has performed better than its beta would predict.
 In contrast, a negative alpha indicates a fund has underperformed, given the expectations established by the fund’s beta.